 Thursday Threads: Fake Social Media, Netflix is Huge, Secret TPP is Bad

-Posted on 4 minute read
+Posted on

 In this week's Thursday Threads we look at the rise of fake social media influence, how a young media company (Netflix) is now bigger than an old media company (CBS), and a reminder of how secrecy in constructing trade agreements is a bad idea.

-Feel free to send this to others you think might be interested in the topics.
-If you find these threads interesting and useful, you might want to add the Thursday Threads RSS Feed to your feed reader or subscribe to e-mail delivery using the form to the right.
-If you would like a more raw and immediate version of these types of stories, watch my Pinboard bookmarks (or subscribe to its feed in your feed reader).
-Items posted to are also sent out as tweets; you can follow me on Twitter.
+Feel free to send this newsletter to others you think might be interested in the topics.
+If you are not already subscribed to DLTJ's Thursday Threads, visit the sign-up page.
+If you would like a more raw and immediate version of these types of stories, follow me on Mastodon where I post the bookmarks I save.
 Comments and tips, as always, are welcome.

 Buying Social Media Influence